A0D1I2L3/Election-system/Readme.md

-# :trollface: election system for school project
+# :trollface: election system for school project :trollface:

 > would comprise of tkinter,sql and python